|Nutrition Facts (per serving)|

 Slice the yuja fruits thinly and quarter them.
 Leave the peel intact but remove the seeds.

 In a large bowl, dissolve the honey in the warm water, making a thick syrup.

 Add the yuja fruit slices to the honey mixture, mixing to combine to make the yuja chung (yuja marmalade).

-Keep in a closed container at room temperature for 1 day and then store in the refrigerator.
+Keep in a closed container at room temperature for one day and then store in the refrigerator.

-To make tea, dissolve one spoonful of yuja chung into hot water.
+To make tea, dissolve 1 spoonful of yuja chung into hot water.

 When you drink the tea, you also eat the bits and pieces of yuja fruit and rind that come your way.